Groundbreaking Study Reveals Pregnancy’s Lasting Impact on the Brain

 The hormonal changes experienced during pregnancy, coupled with the lasting impact on the brain, have significant implications for parental bonding and mental health.

-Understanding the complexity of parental bonding is crucial in ensuring the well-being of both the parent and child.
+Understanding the complexity of parental bonding is crucial in ensuring the of both the parent and child.

 Here are three key implications to consider: